crccheck/text-mix.js/README.md

 # Text-Mix.js

+![](http://crccheck.github.io/text-mix.js/images/text-mix.jpg)

 Smooth transitions for chunks of text.

-![](http://crccheck.github.io/text-mix.js/images/text-mix.jpg)

 ## Intro

 Traditional "crossfade" effects for text involve treating it like a block level element and doing fades/slides/wipes.
-The problem with that is you have to temporarily turn your inline element into a block element to do the transition.
+The problem is you have to temporarily turn your inline element into a block element to do these transitions.

 Text-Mix provides a way to smoothly transition from one chunk of text to another.